ros-navigation/navigation2/nav2_collision_monitor/README.md

 The following notes could be made:

  * Due to faster algorithms, circle shapes are preferred for the approach behavior models.
  * More points mean lower performance.
-Pointclouds could be sparsed before Collision Monitor node for the systems with lack of computational resources.
+Pointclouds could be culled or filtered before the Collision Monitor to improve performance.